meilisearch/demos/process/css-styleguide/README.md

 ## About the style guides

 The style guide consists of a number of common UI components such as buttons, headings, search inputs that can be included while creating the UI of a project.
+It is based on the [Meilisearch Design System](https://www.figma.com/file/XXmUvsZzfZBKt1i2v12wf4/Design-System?node-id=1504%3A282).

+For creating beautiful in-brand demos, we encourage you to consult the [Meilisearch Guide to Design a Demo](https://www.figma.com/file/YUqMlOmApYd0D2aitPyDce/Guide-to-design-a-demo?node-id=2%3A8).

 ## Components included